rozek/banglejs-2-analog-clock-construction-kit/README.md

 "Clockworks" define the overall behaviour of a clock, e.g.

 * whether widgets should be shown,
-* whether, how many and where complications may be shown,
+* whether, how many and where complications may be drawn,
 * when and how often the display should be refreshed

 ```